MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens1-upgrade-enterprise.md

 1. In File Explorer, drag and drop the provisioning package (.ppkg) onto the device storage.

-1. While HoloLens is still non the **fit** page, briefly press and release the **Volume Down** and **Power** buttons simultaneously again.
+1. While HoloLens is still on the **fit** page, briefly press and release the **Volume Down** and **Power** buttons simultaneously again.

 1. HoloLens asks you if you trust the package and would like to apply it.
 Confirm that you trust the package.

 1. You will see whether the package was applied successfully or not.
 If it was not applied successfully, you can fix your package and try again.
-If it succeeded, proceed with device setup.
+If successful, proceed with device setup.